Structuring and crafting an enterprise-wide, responsive design system for scalability and consistency across devices and products

 • I redid 5 sets of screens for different user flows with the new components and responsive layouts for our tablet app screens.

-One of the more complicated chart components I made that use auto-layout and scale together.
+One of the more complicated chart components I made that use auto-layout and scale.

-I implemented font size variable modes in Figma, allowing designers to test a font increase for a whole screen or multiple screens with one click.
+I introduced font size variable modes in Figma, letting designers test screens with one click.

 A visualization of how the pseudo-language combines multiple languages into one screen to test worst case.